What to Know About Gas Cylinder Storage Signage Requirements

 The Potential Hazards of Gas Cylinders

-Gas cylinders present a number of different hazards that need to be signed for personal safety, these include:
+Gas cylinders present a number of different hazards that need to be signed for health and safety, these include:

-• Size, shape and weight: gas cylinders are typically heavy and can be unstable due to the base diameter to height ratio.
+• Handling and Falling Hazards: Gas cylinders are typically heavy and can be unstable due to their shape and size.
 Larger cylinders can weigh over 100kg when they are full and can easily topple over when not transported correctly.
+This means when they are not stored and handled with care, they can fall and cause serious injury.

 Legal and Permit Requirements for Gas Cylinder Storage